wkoszek/me/source/blog/2017-05-13-what-i-learned-from-writing-software-in-hardware-industry.html.md

 One of the best parts of hardware industry are the people.
 Because I like to work with people who are smarter than me, hardware environment was perfect.
-Filled with people who graduated from EE and physics made me learn thing which otherwise I'd not have known about.
+Filled with people who graduated from EE and physics, made me learn thing which otherwise I'd not have known about.

 The median age in the semiconductors is higher, so you'll work with older folks, which is great, since you get to understand the background behind certain technological and strategic decisions.
 I've always had lunch with